Best Muscle Recovery Tools 2020: What Actually Worked

 ## Massage Sticks, Balls, and Straps: Targeted Backup

 The best muscle recovery tools 2020 weren't just foam rollers.
-Massage sticks, spikey balls, and stretching straps filled gaps that a full-size roller couldn't reach.
+Massage sticks, spikey balls, and stretching straps filled gaps a full-size roller couldn't reach.

 Assisted stretching with a strap also gained traction in 2020.
-The stretching strap from the 5-in-1 Foam Roller Set helps you hold deeper stretches safely.
-Using a stretching strap for proprioceptive neuromuscular facilitation techniques produces significantly greater flexibility gains than static stretching alone.
-The multiple loops enable progressive resistance loading during flexibility training, supporting safer and more controlled progression.
+The stretching strap helps you hold a deeper stretch safely.
+Using a strap for the hold-relax style of stretching tends to produce better flexibility gains than static stretching alone, and the multiple loops let you ease into more range over time in a controlled way.

 ## What the Research Said in 2020